Faith In Action

 Area Pride Events

-Our church is a UUA-recognized Welcoming Congregation so of course we participate in area LGBTQ events.
 UUCH members and friends staff our UUCH tables at Pride events in Hagerstown and in Chambersburg.
 Our displays have information about the Side with Love movement and Unitarian Universalism’s long history of inclusion.
 For more information, contact faith-in-action chair Dodie Ruskie.

 Hagerstown Hopes Annual Pride Festival